FloraKrivakTetley/carbon-partial-harvest/README.md

 Krivak-Tetley, F., C. C. Dymond, E. Lilles, T. Marsden, and B. Eskelson.
 2025.
 Unlocking temperate rainforest carbon sequestration by reducing harvest intensity, harvest rate, and residue burning.
 Ecological Applications In Review.

+Folders:
+sortie.
+Contains input files used for sortie modelling and output files used in LANDIS-II parameter selection and validation.

+landis-ii.
+Contains input files used for 42 LANDIS-II modelling scenarios.
+To run, download ALL_INPUTS, then edit Scenario files to select the management scenario you wish to model.